How to support muscle cramps

 Here are our tips on reducing the risk of cramps and how to find relief when they occur.

-1. Get your electrolytes right
+1. Get your electrolyte mineral levels right

 Our muscle tissue relies on a number of nutrients to help it contract and relax, including a range of minerals and electrolytes.

-But, being human, we don’t always have that balance of minerals and electrolytes right, which can make our muscles more susceptible to cramping.
+Being human, we don’t always have that balance of minerals and electrolytes right, which can make our muscles more susceptible to cramping.

-Electrolytes are composed primarily of calcium, potassium and magnesium so, to reduce your risk of cramps, you should be eating foods high in those three minerals.
+Electrolytes are composed primarily of calcium, potassium and magnesium so; to reduce your risk of cramps, you should be eating foods high in those three minerals.

 For potassium, that means leafy greens, vine fruits like tomato and cucumber, sweet potato, banana, carrot and avocado; for magnesium, leafy greens, pulses, nuts, seeds and whole grains; and for calcium, firm tofu, canned fish, yoghurt and milk.